Where to Stay in Mecca: Hotels Near Al-Masjid al-Haram

 Medina Accommodation

 Most Umrah itineraries combine Mecca with time in Medina.
+The same proximity principle applies near Al-Masjid an-Nabawi — the closer to the Prophet’s Mosque, the better.
 See the full Medina city guide for hotel recommendations near Al-Masjid an-Nabawi.
-The same proximity principle applies — the closer to the Prophet’s Mosque, the better.

 Frequently Asked Questions

-- The Abraj Al-Bait (Makkah Royal Clock Tower) is the skyscraper complex immediately adjacent to Al-Masjid al-Haram.
-The tallest tower — the Makkah Royal Clock Tower — is the third-tallest building in the world.
+The Abraj Al-Bait (Makkah Royal Clock Tower) is the skyscraper complex immediately adjacent to Al-Masjid al-Haram.
+The tallest tower — the Makkah Royal Clock Tower — is one of the tallest buildings in the world.
 The complex includes the Fairmont Makkah Clock Royal Tower hotel and several other hotel towers.
 It is the most premium and most proximate accommodation to the mosque.